oracle-devrel/technology-engineering/security/security-design/fn-datasafe-dbaudit-to-oci-logging/README.md

 If there is error in destroying the object storage bucket, manually delete the bucket and run "terraform destroy" again.

 ### Test Environment
-We tested the terraform script in [Oracle Linux Cloud Developer Image](https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm) and Oracle Resource Manager
+We tested the terraform script in [Oracle Linux Cloud Developer Image](https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm) and Oracle Resource Manager.

 ### Architecture Diagram
 ![](./images/DatasafetoOCILoggingArchitecture.jpg)